 Soft Skills: Unless you're swimming in certifications and have the best skills of anyone else in the market, you must have top-notch soft skills to compete.
-This includes time management, organization, email etiquette, meeting etiquette, emotional intelligence or conflict resolution, and a recent contractor quick poll revealed that most of your co-workers want you to have outstanding communication skills.
+This includes time management, organization, email etiquette, meeting etiquette, emotional intelligence or conflict resolution.
+Many contractors we've spoken with stated that most important soft skill they want their colleagues to have is outstanding communication skills.

 Industry Knowledge: As noted above, knowing what's happening in your industry and the most in-demand requirements is crucial.
 In addition to knowing what skills to improve, you'll also be able to plan for trends like upcoming opportunities with specific clients and job shortages in certain regions.